Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 The worldsheet theory of an open bosonic string is a tensor product of ``matter" and ``ghost" BCFTs:

-The ghost factor is described by a $bc$ system with central charge $-26$.
+We will use superscripts $\text{m}$ and $\text{gh}$ to denote objects defined in the matter and ghost BCFTs respectively.
+The ghost factor is a $bc$ system with central charge $-26$.
 It is characterized by anticommuting, holomorphic worldsheet fields $b(z),c(z)$, with antiholomorphic counterparts we can account for with the doubling trick, satisfying

 The ghost factor of the BCFT is the same for all backgrounds of the open bosonic string.
 The information about the background is contained in the matter BCFT.
-The only necessary condition on the matter BCFT is that it has central charge $+26$, so the total matter/ghost BCFT has central charge $+26-26=0$.
-For a D$p$ brane in flat space, the matter BCFT consists of $p+1$ free bosons $X^\mu(z,\overline{z}),\ \mu=0,...,p$ subject to Neumann boundary conditions, and $25-p$ free bosons $X^a(z,\overline{z}),\ a=1,...,25-p$ subject to Dirichlet boundary conditions:
+The main condition on the matter BCFT is that it has central charge $+26$, so the total matter/ghost BCFT has central charge $+26-26=0$.
+Additionally, the matter BCFT should be chosen so that the Hermitian inner product of on-shell states is positive definite, as we will explain shortly.
+Our main example of an open string background will be a D$p$-brane in flat space, by which we mean no orbifolds, orientifolds, compactification, or background fields other than the flat metric.
+In this case the matter BCFT consists of $p+1$ free bosons $X^\mu(z,\zbar),\ \mu=0,...,p$ subject to Neumann boundary conditions, and $25-p$ free bosons $X^a(z,\zbar),\ a=1,...,25-p$ subject to Dirichlet boundary conditions:

-We also have antiholomorphic operators $\overline{\d} X^\mu(\overline{z})$ and $\overline{\d}X^a(\overline{z})$ which we can account for with the doubling trick.
+We also have antiholomorphic operators $\overline{\d} X^\mu(\zbar)$ and $\overline{\d}X^a(\zbar)$ which we can account for with the doubling trick.
 Note that in the Dirichlet case the gluing condition for $\d X$ comes with a sign.